 If you are looking to add more potassium to your diet, make sure you are reaching for sweet peppers.
 All colors of the peppers are a great source of potassium.
 Potassium is needed to maintain a proper balance of your fluids and minerals in your body.
 Plus, research shows that potassium enhances muscle function and regulates blood pressure.
 Adding one cup of sweet peppers adds between 260 to more than 300 mg of potassium to your diet.
 As an added bonus, sweet peppers contain fiber which also can help regulate heart health by controlling cholesterol levels.

 High in vitamins

 Sweet peppers are a great source of vitamin A which is essential to eye health.
-Red sweet peppers contains nearly a day’s worth of vitamin A in one cup.
+Red sweet peppers contain nearly a day’s worth of vitamin A in one cup.
 The sweet pepper has high levels of vitamin C which supports tissue health and a good immune system.
 One cup of sweet peppers provides over 100% of the daily allowance of vitamin C. Pregnant women or women who hope to become pregnant should add sweet peppers to their diet as well.
 Peppers have folate which aids in the support of the function of red blood cells and helps to prevent certain types of birth defects in unborn children.
-Studies are being done in regards to folate and the prevention of colorectal cancer.
-Sweet peppers are also a source of vitamin K which is necessary of the clotting function of blood.
+Studies are being done in regard to folate and the prevention of colorectal cancer.
+Sweet peppers are also a source of vitamin K which is necessary for the clotting function of blood.